KushalRoyChowdhury/ChatBuddy/README.md

 ## 🚀 Getting Started

 To use ChatBuddy locally, you'll need to set up both the frontend and the backend.
-For self-hosting, a Google Cloud project with OAuth2 Consent Setup & Gemini API Key is required.
+For self-hosting, a Google Cloud project with OAuth2 Consent Setup & Gemini API Key is required first.

 ### Prerequisites